PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 20:09:37
+Last updated: 2024-04-07 20:10:10
-Random Quote: Tommy: "I'll have some men watch her house 'til the danger passes."
-Polly: "'Til the danger passes.
-That'll be the bloody day." - Polly Gray
+Random Quote: Whoever the hell that is.
+But the Crystal Ship definitely travels. - Jesse Pinkman